steamship-core/steamship-langchain/README.md

 Initial support is offered for the following (with more to follow soon):
 - LLMS
-  - An adapter is provided for Steamship's OpenAI integration (`SteamshipGPT`)
+  - An adapter is provided for Steamship's OpenAI integration (`steamship_langchain.llms.OpenAI`)
   - An adapter is provided for *caching* LLM calls, via Steamship's Key-Value store (`SteamshipCache`)
 - Tools
   - Search: